 Who Killed Vincent Chin?: Civil Rights Activism|POV PBS

 Who Killed Vincent Chin? is a landmark 1987 documentary film.
 It unveiled one of the most well-known hate crimes against Asian Americans and exposed the failures of the American justice system.
-On the occasion of the 40th anniversary of Chin's murder (and PBS' re-airing of the film), YURI partnered with PBS' POV to create a series of learning experiences paired with clips from the film.
-Students will gain an understanding of the importance of the Vincent Chin case as it pertains to hate crime laws, the justice system, and Asian American civil rights activism.
+On the occasion of the 40th anniversary of Chin's murder (and PBS' re-airing of the film), YURI partnered with PBS' POV to create a discussion guide related to the film.
+We also wrote K-12 learning experiences paired with clips from the film.
+Viewers will gain an understanding of the importance of the Vincent Chin case as it pertains to hate crime laws, the justice system, and Asian American civil rights activism.

 It's Lit! | PBS Digital Studios + The WNET Group

 For PBS Digital Studio's smart and funny It's Lit! web series, YURI designed new curriculum on gothic fiction writer Anne Rice, the history of Japanese manga, and the emergence of the graphic novel as a literary genre.
 YURI also worked on new digital interactive tool, in which learners can map out the basic elements of a work of fiction or nonfiction.

 Expanding Role of Women | The Smithsonian Institution, National Portrait Gallery

 YURI composed a 160-page curriculum guide for the National Portrait Gallery's permanent exhibit, Out of Many: Portraits from 1600 to 1900.
 The guide, which includes key strategies for reading portraiture, focuses on the portraits of 19th-century women.